arduino731/van-vlymen-paws-portfolio/README.md

 Explain the steps taken to optimize website performance and ensure accessibility standards were met.

+To explain how you made your site SEO-friendly and accessible, you can use the following bullet list format:

+**SEO-Friendly Features:**
+- **Integrated Google Analytics**: For monitoring traffic and keyword effectiveness.
+- **Strategic Keyword Usage**: Carefully selected for content relevance and search engine optimization.
+- **Effective HTML Tagging**: Utilized HTML tags to improve search engine recognition and ranking.

+**Accessibility Enhancements:**
+- **Descriptive Alt Texts for Images**: To provide context for visually impaired users.
+- **Proper Use of Headings**: Facilitates easier navigation and understanding of the content structure.
+- **Labeled Form Fields**: Ensures clarity and ease of use for all users, including those with assistive technologies.
+- **Sufficient Color Contrast**: Adheres to the contrast ratio guidelines for better readability.
+- **Whitespace Management**: Enhances content readability and focus.
+- **Clear Focus Indicators**: Assists users in navigating the site, particularly those using keyboard navigation.
+- **Browser Compatibility**: Ensures the site works seamlessly across different web browsers, catering to a broader audience.

 **Performance Optimization:**

 To enhance website performance, consider the following strategies: